 For the healthiest Ramadan ever, be like Muhammad (ﷺ)

-Many of us already know that fasting for four weeks during Ramadan allows our bodies to go through a miraculous process of cleansing and healing but did you know that fasting was a regular part of our Prophet’s (ﷺ) life?
+Modern science is gradually recognising the benefits of fasting.
+Many of us have already experienced the remarkable cleansing and healing process it offers during Ramadan, but did you know that fasting was a regular part of our Prophet’s (ﷺ) life?

 He would fast every Monday and Thursday, and on the 13th, 14th and 15th of the lunar month.
 On days when he wasn’t fasting, he and his family rarely had more than one meal a day, which presents a strong case that the Prophet (ﷺ) and his companions fasted intermittently: